dbdraganov93/DI-Crawling-Tool/README.md

 php bin/console app:flipify:worker --sleep=5
 ```

+Set `FLIPIFY_PROCESSING_TIMEOUT_SECONDS` to control how long an import may remain
+in the `processing` state before it is retried.
+The default is ten minutes.
+If a
+worker crashes while analysing a brochure, any job whose `processing` timestamp
+is older than this threshold is automatically reclaimed and re-queued by both
+the messenger consumer and the dedicated `app:flipify:worker` loop.

 Restart the workers whenever you deploy new code so they pick up the latest changes.

 When using the bundled Docker environment, the `dicrawler_worker` service already waits